-Both Position Statements and Endorsement Statements may relate to one or more cPPs, in which case the content of the statement must identify which cPPs it relates to.
+Both PSs and ESs may relate to one or more cPPs, in which case the content of the statement must identify to which cPPs it relates.

-Initial The precise form and content of Position Statements and Endorsement Statements is not specified at present, but it is likely that templates will be created in future (at least for Endorsement Statements), after initial experiences have indicated the most useful and efficient content.
+The precise form and content of PSs and ESs is not specified at present, but it is likely that templates will be created in future (at least for ESs), after initial experiences have indicated the most useful and efficient content.

-Both types of statement are public, and at the initial ESR stage (before an iTC has been given responsibility for the cPP) they are sent by their author to the CCDB Working Group, which will publish them on the CC portal.
+Both types of statement are public, and at the initial ESR stage (before an iTC has been given responsibility for the cPP) they are sent by their author to the CCDB, which will publish them on the CC portal.
 In later stages, when the iTC has been established and approved, PS and ES are sent directly to the iTC, which will manage the publication of the statements on the CC portal or an iTC website (indeed it is expected to be a requirement in the iTC ToRs that it will provide timely publication of all statements received) as well as determining whether any further action should be taken in response.